particledatagroup/api/docs/source/overview.md

 Internally, these tools use digital object identifiers termed [PDG Identifiers](pdgidentifiers) in order to reference specific items of PDG data.
-In most cases, the user does not need to know specific PDG Identifiers and can instead either navigate to the quantity of interest in pdgLive or start with customary references such as Monte Carlo particle numbers or ASCII particle names.
+In most cases, the user does not need to know specific PDG Identifiers and can instead either navigate to the quantity of interest in pdgLive (where the corresponding PDG Identifier is displayed) or start with customary references such as Monte Carlo particle numbers or ASCII particle names.

 The following chapters provide details on PDG Identifiers and on how to use the different tools for programmatic access to PDG data.

-The PDG API is still under development and is currently only available as a beta release.
+Development of the PDG API is continuing in order to add additional features.
-See [Development status](status.md) for an overview of what features are already available and what is still being developed.
+See [Development status](status.md) for an overview of what is available and what features are still being developed.